Tight Bounds for $\gamma$-Regret via the Decision-Estimation Coefficient: Abstract

 \section{Abstract}

-In this note, we give a new lower bound for the $\gamma$-regret in bandit problems, the regret which arises when comparing against a benchmark that is $\gamma$ times the optimal solution, i.e., $\mathsf{Reg}_{\gamma}(T) = \sum_{t = 1}^T \gamma \max_{\pi} f(\pi) - f(\pi_t)$.
-The $\gamma$-regret arises in structured bandit problems where finding an exact optimum of $f$ is intractable.
-Our lower bound is given in terms of a modification of the constrained Decision-Estimation Coefficient (DEC) of~\citet{foster2023tight} (and closely related to the original offset DEC of \citet{foster2021statistical}), which we term the $\gamma$-DEC.
-When restricted to the traditional regret setting where $\gamma = 1$, our result removes the logarithmic factors in the lower bound of \citet{foster2023tight}.
+In this work, we give a statistical characterization of the $\gamma$-regret for arbitrary structured bandit problems, the regret which arises when comparing against a benchmark that is $\gamma$ times the optimal solution.
+The $\gamma$-regret emerges in structured bandit problems over a function class $\cF$ where finding an exact optimum of $f \in \cF$ is intractable.
+Our characterization is given in terms of the $\gamma$-DEC, a statistical complexity parameter for the class $\cF$, which is a modification of the constrained Decision-Estimation Coefficient (DEC) of~\citet{foster2023tight} (and closely related to the original offset DEC of \citet{foster2021statistical}).
+Our lower bound shows that the $\gamma$-DEC is a fundamental limit for any model class $\cF$: for any algorithm, there exists some $f \in \cF$ for which the $\gamma$-regret of that algorithm scales (nearly) with the $\gamma$-DEC of $\cF$.
+We provide an upper bound showing that there exists an algorithm attaining a nearly matching $\gamma$-regret.
+Due to significant challenges in applying the prior results on the DEC to the $\gamma$-regret case, both our lower and upper bounds require novel techniques and a new algorithm.